 This report provides information on behalf of the City of Ann Arbor Retiree Health Benefits Plan & Trust in connection with the Governmental Accounting Standards Board (GASB) Statement Nos.
 74 and 75.
 GASB Statement No. 74 is the accounting standard, which applies to Other Postemployment Benefits (OPEB) plans that are administered through trusts or equivalent arrangements.
-GASB Statement No. 75 establishes accounting and financial reporting requirements for state and local government employers that provide their employees with Postemployment Benefits Other Than Pension.
+GASB Statement No. 75 establishes accounting and financial reporting requirements for state and local government employers that provide their employees with postemployment benefits other than pension.
+This valuation updates the report originally delivered August 24, 2022 to incorporate information provided by the City in accordance with Covered Payroll.

 The calculation of the liability associated with the benefits described in this report was performed for the purpose of satisfying the requirements of GASB Statement Nos.
 74 and 75.
 The Net OPEB Liability is not an appropriate measure for measuring the sufficiency of plan assets to cover the estimated cost of settling the employer's benefit obligation.
 The Net OPEB Liability is not an appropriate measure for assessing the need for or amount of future employer contributions.
 The calculation of the plan's liability for this report is not applicable for funding purposes of the plan.
 A calculation of the plan's liability for purposes other than satisfying the requirements of GASB Statement Nos.
 74 and 75 may produce significantly different results.
-This report may be provided to parties other than the City of Ann Arbor Retiree Health Benefits Plan & Trust only in its entirety and only with the permission of the city of Ann Arbor Retiree Health Benefits Plan & Trust.
+This report may be provided to parties other than the City of Ann Arbor Retiree Health Benefits Plan & Trust only in its entirety and only with the permission of the City of Ann Arbor Retiree Health Benefits Plan & Trust.
 GRS is not responsible for unauthorized use of this report.

-This report complements the actuarial valuation report prepared as of June 30, 2020, and information herein should be considered along with the information from that report, especially for additional discussions of the nature of actuarial calculations and for more information related to participant data, economic, demographic, health care trend, morbidity assumptions, and benefit provisions.
+This report complements the actuarial valuation report prepared as of June 30, 2021, and information herein should be considered along with the information from that report, especially for additional discussions of the nature of actuarial calculations and for more information related to participant data, economic, demographic, health care trend, morbidity assumptions, and benefit provisions.